telerik/teststudio-docs/docs/features/test-maintenance/test-properties-vs.md

 - Project - test project that contains this test.
 - Project Area - nod in the team project hierarchy to which this test belongs.
 - Project Relative Path - path on disk to the project file, relative to the solution.
-- SilverlightEnabled - enabled Silverlight automation on this test.
 - Solution - solution that contains the test project to which this test belongs.
 - Test Categories - list of test categories assigned to this test.
 - Test Enabled - true = enabled; false = disabled.